luigifreda/pyslam/README.md

 kVolumetricIntegrationType = "VOXEL_SEMANTIC_PROBABILISTIC_GRID" # use semantic volumetric models like
                                                                  # VOXEL_SEMANTIC_PROBABILISTIC_GRID and VOXEL_SEMANTIC_GRID
 ```

+If `kVolumetricSemanticIntegrationUseInstanceIds=True`, the volumetric integrator uses 2D instance IDs (from panoptic/instance segmentation backends) to build **3D object segments**.
+Object IDs are assigned via a voting scheme across observations, filtered by minimum vote ratio and count.
+This enables:
+- 3D object grouping and colorization by instance ID.
+- Stable object identities across multiple views.

+In particular, use the following GUI buttons to toggle:
+- `Colors semantics`: class/label color maps on both the 3D sparse map and the volumetric map.
+- `Objects`: per-object color map on the volumetric map (requires instance IDs).
+- `Draw object BBs`: bounding boxes for detected 3D object segments.

 Further information about the **volumetric integration models** and its SW architecture is available [here](cpp/volumetric/README.md).